UdayLab/PAMI/docs/transactionalDatabase.md

      2   | d, e
      3   | a, e, f

+### Rules to create a transactional database
-Since TID of a transaction directly represents its row number in a database, we can ignore this information to save storage space and processing time.
-Thus, a transactional database can be represented in the following format:
+1. Since TID of a transaction directly represents its row number in a database, we can ignore this information to save storage space and processing time.
+1. All items in every transaction must be seperated from one another with a separator.

+### Transactional database format
+The format of a transactional database is as follows:

       item1<sep>item2<sep>...<sep>itemN